thinktandem/thinktandem.io/src/content/articles/goodby-virtualbox.md

 ## Caveats

-While these changes put Kalabox on a much more tenable foundation they also have introduced their own set of (albeit much more manageable) issues.
+While these changes put Kalabox on a much more tenable foundation they also introduce their own set of (much more manageable) issues.
 Here are a couple of things worth mentioning to intrepid local dev pioneers across the interwebs.

   1. Docker for Mac/Windows are still **BETA PRODUCTS**.